safaris since 1995

 The mountain gorillas are one of only two Eastern gorilla sub species.
 A small population of less than 900 individuals are dispersed in 3 African countries, occupying 4 national parks.

-The critically endangered Gorilla beringei beringei – more commonly known as the mountain gorilla is found in Central Africa.
+The critically endangered Gorilla beringei beringei – more commonly known as the mountain gorilla is found only in Uganda, Rwanda and DRC.

-The second populates the Bwindi Impenetrable National Park in Uganda.
-There’s a line of thought among primatologists that the Ugandan Bwindi population may actually be a third subspecies but, to date (and to the best of our knowledge), nothing has been finalised.
+The second population commonly known as the Bwindi gorillas is found only in the Bwindi Impenetrable National Park in Uganda.
+(There’s a line of thought among primatologists that the Ugandan Bwindi population may actually be a third subspecies.)

 One of the biggest threats facing mountain gorillas is from the areas’ expanding population and deforestation.
 These fertile forests, home to the mountain gorillas are rich in biodiversity which also provides resources for the population – 85% make a living through growing food crops.
 With the gradual population movement towards the gorilla’s habitat, the mountain gorilla population is at risk from human diseases such pneumonia and flu.